 Migraine affects three times more women than men, typically during their most productive years.
 This can lead to significant disruption to a person’s life, which for many years has gone unrecognised.
-Recent research by the World Health Organization has established migraine as a leading cause of years of life lived with a disabling condition – 12th for women– compared to 19th for men.
+Research by the World Health Organization has established migraine as 6th highest cause of years lost to disability – and it affects more women than men at a factor of 2:1.
 (1)

 What is menstrual migraine?

 Studies show that migraine is most likely to occur in the two days leading up to a period and the first three days of a period.
 (2) Most women have attacks at other times of the month as well but a few have ‘pure’ menstrual migraine, only with their periods.

 What is different about ‘menstrual’ attacks?